Ode to the Mets: Background

-Singer Julian Casablancas began writing "Ode to the Mets" on October 5, 2016, following the 2016 National League Wild Card Game between the New York Mets and San Francisco Giants, which Casablancas had attended with Strokes guitar technician Paul Vassallo.
+Frontman Julian Casablancas began writing "Ode to the Mets" on October 5, 2016, following the 2016 National League Wild Card Game between the New York Mets and San Francisco Giants, which Casablancas had attended with Strokes guitar technician Paul Vassallo.
 The Mets' loss saw them knocked out of the 2016 postseason.
 A lifelong Mets fan, Casablancas began sketching lyrics and a melody while waiting for the 7 train at Mets–Willets Point station.
 As a joke, he gave it the working title "Ode to the Mets", with his original intention being to leave the song title as simply "Ode".
 However, drummer Fabrizio Moretti later dissuaded him from doing so, finding the title befitting of the lyrical themes.
 Moretti believed that both the Mets and the song evoke "something that you set your heart to and that you love unconditionally but that continues to disappoint you."

-Like the rest of the songs from The New Abnormal, the song was primarily recorded at Rick Rubin's Shangri-La studio in Malibu, California.
+Like the rest of the songs from The New Abnormal, the band recorded the song primarily at Rick Rubin's Shangri-La studio in Malibu, California.
 The band performed it live for the first time during a New Year's Eve 2019 concert at the Barclays Center in Brooklyn, New York.
 Casablancas preceded the performance by announcing that they would have a new album releasing in 2020.
 "Ode to the Mets" was officially released as the ninth and final track on The New Abnormal on April 10, 2020.